Tuesday, May 4, 2021

 Would you buy a fork without tines?
 Then why buy a knife without an edge?

 Imagine back in the old days when your sharpening choices were either a soft or hard Arkansas stone.
-It was back in those dark ages I learned to sharpen.
+It was back in those dark ages that I learned to sharpen.
 I’d sit at the workbench my dad set up for me and practice for hours.
 My hand learned to hold a knife consistently at a precise angle so I could sharpen my Swiss Army Farmer on the same 3” stone I sharpened my dad’s 8” carving knife on.
-So I have no issues with buying a Randall
+So I have no issues with buying and sharpening a Randall.

 Everything else is so consistently accurate, then why not the edge?

 I’ve often wondered about that.
 The whole idea behind a knife is to cut things.
 Otherwise, they would be called clubs.
-Years ago when I first started buying Randall’s, I noticed how some were actually quite sharp, others only sharp in places, and others not sharp…anywhere.
+Years ago, when I first started buying Randall’s, I noticed how some were actually quite sharp, others only sharp in places, and others not sharp…anywhere.
 I also noticed how there was the occasional “wire edge” left on the blade.

 This got me thinking.
 I’m certain Bo Randall made his knives as sharp as possible before he shipped them to servicemen in WWII.
 Otherwise, those men would not have been spending a month's salary to buy one and flooding Bo with orders.
 Rather, they would have stuck with the Ka-Bar they were issued.
 Soldiers like things that work.
-The Colt 45, P38 can opener and sharp Randall Knives.
+The Colt 45, P38 can opener, and sharp Randall Knives.

 Did the dull Randall appear after the knives became more of a collector’s display piece rather than a user?

 It could not have been immediately after WWII that this happened.
-Many servicemen returned home with their Randall’s.
+Many servicemen returned home with their Randalls.
 They would hunt with them.
 The Model 1-7 proved to be a little unwieldy for hunting, so Bo designed and offered the option to order a Model 5-5 or Model 3-5, which many did.
 And those knives were delivered sharp.

 In their defense